bhasling/react_getting_started/README.md

     npm run build

-This create a directory called 'out' containing static files that can be open locally or deployed to a web server to host your application.
+This create a directory called 'out' containing static files that can be deployed to a web server to host your application.

 ### Pretty Print
 You can pretty print your javascript using the command: